f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

   :align: center
   :scale: 50%

 In the cases where there are gaps/decreases in the per vCPU metric when migrating to the rSeries, you should take this into account when sizing the tenants on rSeries.
-As the number of vCPUs in a tenant grows the gap will widen as seen in the chart below (this is not normalized for vCMP overhead).
+As the number of vCPUs in a tenant grows, the gap will widen as seen in the chart below (this is not normalized for vCMP overhead).
 This will require more focus on tenant sizing when moving to rSeries for these specific scenarios.
-As an example if you wanted to migrate an i5800 appliance into a tenant on an rSeries 5800 appliance you may assume that since the i5800 has 8 vCPUs that it can just migrate it into a 8 vCPU tenant.
+As an example, if you wanted to migrate an i5800 appliance into a tenant on an rSeries 5800 appliance you may assume that since the i5800 has 8 vCPUs that it can just migrate it into a 8 vCPU tenant.
 While this may be possible depending on how utilized the i5800 is, it is better to be conservative in sizing and allocate more vCPUs to the tenant on the r5900 to bring the performance more inline with what the i5800 can support.
 In the example below, in order to match the i5800 data sheet performance of 1.8M Layer7 RPS, an additional 2 vCPUs would need to be allocated to that tenant.
 The good news is that the r5900 has 18 vCPUs available for tenants, so more vCPUs can be allocated to the tenant if needed.
 The numbers below are an extrapolation and not based on a real world environment, so results may vary.

 .. image:: images/rseries_performance_and_sizing/image26b.png
   :align: center
   :scale: 50%

 Another example is if you wanted to migrate an i7800 appliance into a tenant on an rSeries 5900 appliance you may assume that since the i7800 has 12 vCPUs that you can just migrate it into a 12 vCPU tenant.
-While this may be possible depending on how utilized the i7800 is, it is better to be conservative in sizing an allocate more vCPUs on the r5900 to bring the performance inline with what an i7800 can support for performance.
-In the example below to match the i7800 data sheet performance of 3M Layer7 RPS, you would need to allocate and additional 6/8 vCPUs to that tenant.
+While this may be possible depending on how utilized the i7800 is, it is better to be conservative in sizing and allocate more vCPUs on the r5900 to bring the performance in line with what an i7800 can support for performance.
+In the example below, to match the i7800 data sheet performance of 3M Layer7 RPS, you would need to allocate an additional 6/8 vCPUs to that tenant.
 The good news is that the r5900 supports up to 26 vCPUs for tenants so more vCPUs can be allocated if needed.
 The numbers below are an extrapolation and not based on a real world environment, so results may vary.

 .. image:: images/rseries_performance_and_sizing/image26c.png
   :align: center